POISON - Episode 7 - The sea moves away

-And he reappeared with a message with a completely different tone: "Try to get closer to my house and break the cock of my family, and see what awaits you ... stay out of my life and that of the people around me, if not you want problems with the carabinieri ".
+And he reappeared with a completely different tone: "Try to get closer to my house and fuck my family, and see what awaits you ... it's out of my life and that of the people around me, if not you want problems with the carabinieri ”.
 He was suddenly convinced that Alessia and I were ghosts from the past.
 People who wanted to persecute him.
-They wanted to hurt him.
+That they wanted to hurt him.

 We tried to make him think, but there was no way.